biohackathon-japan/bh24-getting-shapes-from-large-rdf-inputs/paper/paper.md

 * Implement a parallelized version of this approach to reduce execution times.

+* Work on on identified areas to improve the performance of the individual shape extraction processes.

 # Acknowledgements

-Many thanks are due to the organisers of BioHackathon 2024 and to the DBCLS for organising an extremely useful event to test out new ideas, build new collaborations, and reinforce existing ones.
+We extend our sincere thanks to the organizers of BioHackathon 2024 and to the DBCLS for hosting such a valuable event, which provided a great platform to test new ideas, build collaborations, and reinforce existing ones.

 # References